Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-webhook/README.md

     /**
      * Optional: 'requestFn' allows you to send custom headers
      * and a custom body with your webhook call.
-     * Without this function, the webhook POST will have an empty body */
+     * By default, the webhook POST will have an empty body */
     requestFn: (event) => {
       return {